alessandrolandi/alessandrolandi.github.io/index.md

 ```
 Our full implementations along with the rest of the necessary source code can be found in [this GitHub repository.](https://github.com/alessandrolandi/910x-vrc-tp-worlds)

-Throughout the season, we achieved remarkable success, winning 4 out of 5 of the regional tournaments we attended, claiming victory at the Florida State Championship, and finishing as Division Finalists at the World Championship.
+Throughout the season, we achieved remarkable success, winning 4 out of 5 of the regional tournaments we attended, claiming victory at the Florida State Championship, and finishing as a Division Finalist at the World Championship (losing only to the eventual World Champion).

 <img src="assets/img/IMG_1151.gif" width="100%">
 <img src="assets/img/IMG_1181.gif" width="100%">